 ATL Gluten-Free Restaurants: Uncle Maddio’s

 Celiacs get insatiable cravings for pizza just like anyone else.
-Thank the pizza gods for Uncle Maddio’s when those hankerings set in!
-I have yet to find a gluten-free pizza as delicious as those found at this family-friendly, fast-casual stop.
-Uncle Maddio's GF crusts, which are made with rice flour, tapioca flour,and potato starch, are thin and crunchy, a difficult combination to pull off for most pizza stops, as most end up soggy.
+Thank the pizza gods for Uncle Maddio’s, a family-friendly, fast-casual stop.
+The GF crusts, made with rice flour, tapioca flour,and potato starch, are thin and crunchy, a difficult combination to pull off for most pizza stops.

 ATL Gluten-Free Restaurants: FuegoMundo

 This relaxed restaurant is hidden in a shopping complex just north of Buckead in Sandy Springs.
-Latin and Latin-fusion recipes fill the menu, many of them vegan, gluten-free, kosher, vegetarian or a combination.
+Latin and Latin-fusion recipes fill the menu, many of them vegan, gluten-free, kosher, vegetarian or a combination of all of the above.
 But FuegoMundo doesn’t sacrifice flavor when it omits wheat flour from its dishes; rather, a skilled combination of fresh produce (like cilantro, radicchio, and bok choy) and spices (like zatar, ginger, and paprika) pick up where gluten may have left off.